City Coast Countryside

 FLEETWOOD

-The story of the Bobbin Mill is brought to life with a brand new exhibition.
-Visitors can also see the journey from tree to bobbin first hand during production on the original belt driven machinery.
-A hands-on family trail helps visitors to imagine what it was like to work at the mill.
-Although small, compared to other mills, some 250 men and boys (some drafted in from workhouses) worked here over the years in often arduous conditions to produce a quarter of a million bobbins a week.
+Nestled on the shores of Lake Windermere this extensive working mill produced millions of wooden bobbins vital to the Lancashire spinning and weaving industries.
+It is the only working bobbin mill left in the Lake District today.
+The story of the Bobbin Mill is brought to life with tours and an exhibition.
+Visitors can see the journey from tree to bobbin first hand during production on the original belt driven machinery.
+A hands-on family trail with dressing up for children helps visitors to imagine what it was like to work at the mill.

 NICKY NOOK, SCORTON